These simple tips will help you zest and juice lemons, whether you have special tools or not!

 How to Zest and Juice Limes and Oranges

-These same techniques can be used when juicing limes and oranges.
+These same techniques described above can be used when juicing limes, oranges, grapefruit, and other citrus fruits.
 Of course, their sizes are different from lemons, so you’ll get a different yield.

-A medium lime will yield about 2 teaspoons of zest and 2 tablespoons of juice.
-A medium orange will yield about 2 tablespoons of zest and 1/4 cup of juice.
+A medium lime will yield about 2 teaspoons of zest and 2 tablespoons of juice, while a medium orange will yield about 2 tablespoons of zest and 1/4 cup of juice.
+A medium grapefruit will produce about 3 tablespoons of zest and about 3/4 cup of juice.

 Recipes Made with Fresh Lemon Zest and Juice